 Denmark is a role model of Green Economy

 Denmark with a population of 6 million is a leading player among the Nordic countries – Norway, Sweden, Finland, and Iceland.
 In 2009, Denmark capital Copenhagen hosted the COP15 Global Climate Conference.
-It was then the city set an ambitious goal that would serve as a motivation for other cities in Denmark as well as an inspiration to other cities around the world.
+It was then, the city set an ambitious goal that would serve as a motivation for other cities in Denmark as well as an inspiration to other cities around the world.

 Copenhagen went further by declaring it will become the world’s first carbon-neutral city by 2025, meaning the city’s carbon emissions are balanced out by funding an equivalent amount of carbon savings elsewhere.

-The country is slowly moving towards eliminating fossil fuel and developing a strong infrastructure of renewable energy sources.
+The country is slowly moving towards eliminating fossil fuels and developing a strong infrastructure of renewable energy sources.
 In Copenhagen, to reduce the emissions from its district heating system, the city is producing heat from municipal waste.
 Moving towards energy-efficient buildings, and electric transport.